 HASS Faculty Excellence in Research Training Prize

-The winner of the first HASS Faculty Excellence in Research Training Prize in 2013 was:
+The winners of the HASS Faculty Excellence in Research Training Prize are:

 Research Masters and IPhD students